 Shabbat Morning Study Minyan

-On Saturday mornings from 9 to 10:20am, a group of curious and committed learners gather with a member of the clergy for a brief, meaningful Service with text-based, thought-provoking and lively discussions of the weekly Torah portion.
+On Saturday mornings from 9:00 - 10:20 am, a group of curious and committed learners gather with a member of the clergy for a brief, meaningful Service with text-based, thought-provoking and lively discussions of the weekly Torah portion.
 No previous knowledge necessary—members and non-members welcome.